hyper-thanatos/hyper-thanatos.github.io/index.md

 <section class="text-block measure blobbed blob--md blob-right">

   <h3>AI tools and SEO</h3>
-  <p>can amplify your unique message or mute it under a pile of sameness.
-Correct use brings brilliant results.
+  <p>can amplify your unique message or mute your voice behind a screen of sameness.
+Correct use of AI tools brings brilliant results.
      SEO (Search Engine Optimization) and GEO (Generative Engine Optimization) are the most cost-effective steps towards a snowball effect on your online visibility and performance.</p>
 </section>